banner

 EasyTerm as an HMI

 The first version included a set of graphical widgets for monitoring messages, with parsing based on masks (forms, graphs, sequential logging windows), and a set of widgets for creating (or rather, parameterizing) messages—buttons, keyboards, sliders, checkboxes.
-I used the device to control other devices—essentially anything with UART.
+It was used to control other devices—essentially anything with UART.
 Thanks to the ability to save layouts of these widgets, each controlled device could have its own layout (or "control panel," if you will).
 Even a small, low-power microcontroller with only a few pins could be easily operated and monitored as long as it had UART.
 There was no need to complicate things, allowing focus on developing and improving the primary function for which the device was being created.
 Since it used an ASCII protocol, no integration of libraries or firmware modifications were necessary for the device being controlled (because, let's face it, in many cases, someone would just give up and stick to a regular software terminal).

 A lot of time was spent designing the ASCII protocol (I didn’t want to keep changing it).
 The priority was intuitiveness.
 Commands could be entered in a compact or self-documenting format (or a combination of both).